softlayer/softlayer-python/_includes/docs/issues.md

 ### Share Code Pastes on Gist

-Paste any offending code, logs, or errors into a page on <a href="http://gist.github.com" target="_blank">Gist</a> and drop the link to it in the report.
+Paste any code, logs, or errors into a page on <a href="http://gist.github.com" target="_blank">Gist</a> and drop the link to it in the report.
 See the example below.

 {% gist caleorourke/42aa056026177bd7d53e %}